decentralized-identity/universal-resolver/resolver/java/README.md

 This is a Java implementation of a Universal Resolver.
 See [universal-resolver](https://github.com/decentralized-identity/universal-resolver/) for a general introduction to Universal Resolvers and drivers.

-See this [blog post](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c) for an introduction.

-See https://uniresolver.io/ for a publicly hosted instance of a Universal Resolver.

 ## Build (native Java)

 First, build https://github.com/decentralized-identity/did-common-java